unixnut/shepherd/shepherd/README.md

 Specifying the inventory file
 -----------------------------
-The filename can either be put into the `ANSIBLE_HOSTS` environment variable, or supplied on the command line with `--inventory-file=/x/y/z` (short option is `-i`).
+The filename can either be put into the `ANSIBLE_INVENTORY` environment variable, or supplied on the command line with `--inventory-file=/x/y/z` (short option is `-i`).